Cantor Miriam Fein, BSM, Creator of Resonant Silence Technique

 In order to further her understanding of how subtle energy flows throughout the body and to learn how to nurture and tone this energy for optimum health and longevity, she completed a year-long course in Yi Ren Medical Qi Gong for Self Care with Yi Ren founder Dr. Guan-Cheng Sun, Ph.D. at Bastyr University (2013).

-Miriam lives in La Conner, Washington, with her partner, Simme, and their two dogs, Baxter and Lucy.
+Miriam lives in La Conner, Washington, with her partner, Simme, and their dog, Baxter.